akaydev-coder/ContextMenuManager/README-en.md

 > 🖱️ A program to manage the Windows right-click context menu.

 ## Download the binary
+* [Latest Version][Latest]<br>
+  [Github Releases][GitHub Releases]<br>
-* [Github Releases][GitHub Releases] or [Gitee Releases][Gitee Releases]
+  [Gitee Releases][Gitee Releases]<br>
 * Download the zip file (recommended) or the exe file in the Assets list
-* About .NET versions: the .NET 3.5 and .NET 4.0 both are compatible with Windows Vista, 7, 8, 8.1, 10.
+* About .NET versions: this application is based on the the .Net 4.8, and the .NET 3.5 and .NET 4.0 both are compatible with Windows Vista, 7, 8, 8.1, 10.<br>
  Win7 comes with .NET 3.5, Win8, 8.1, 10 come with .NET 4.0 and up.
 Vista does not come with .NET 3.5 or 4.0. <br> You may need to install the appropriate [.NET Framework Runtime Library][.NET Framework Runtime Library].

 ## Key features
-* Enable and disable context menu options for files, folders, submenus (e.g. open, send to), Internet Explorer, and Win+X
+* Enable and disable context menu options for files, folders, submenus (e.g. open, send to), Internet Explorer, and Win+X, etc., and backup and restore right-click menus
 * Modify menu names and icons
 * Delete context menu entries
 * Navigate menus in the registry or File Explorer